Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/ethicsAnswers.md

   9. Produce highest quality possible.

   ##### i)Below, discuss how and why the Code has been weakened.
   -Interestingly, every point that was eliminated for the purpose of sabotaging the code has the potential to cause the  company to lose public trust.
 Every point removed could also result in legal action being taken against our company.
+They also open up the company for legal problems.
+In fact, legal infractions are violations of the national code of ethics.
+When a company does not follow its own code of staying within the law, it violates the national code of ethics.

    a) *Follow copyright laws, our work will be honest and original.*
 Removing this point would make production faster but lose public trust.
 Not only that, but without this point of the code it allows us to steal any material we want, and this idea would eventually become a problem even between those who work for the company.
 It also opens opportunity for litigation.